alexisabril/walkthrough/readme.md

+__DEPRECATED__: This project has been archived, but may be re-opened if brought back up to speed.

 # Walkthrough

 Walkthrough is a simple, command line, markdown server.
 A mashup of connect & markdown, any *.markdown or *.md files are processed and placed in a simple html wrapper for instant viewing.